 Your new intranet is in place and staff are starting to use it.
 Now it’s time to investigate what, when and how they are using it with the help of an intranet report.

-In this post we’re going to quickly review 7 main Google Analytics reports that will give you high level insights into your intranet effectiveness.
+In this post we’re going to quickly review 7 main Google Analytics reports that will allow you to clearly benchmark intranet effectiveness.

 (Note: You’ll need to have Google Analytics setup and installed on your intranet.)

-Google analytics has hundreds of different reporting options, so there’s many to choose from.
+Google Analytics has hundreds of different reporting options, so there’s many to choose from when conducting an intranet health check.
 We’re going to focus on two main areas:

 - How they’re accessing

 For more in-depth information on what to measure, why and how i.e. tools you can use to conduct your intranet report, consult our Intranet ROI calculator.

 The first report to check is the Audience Overview report - it includes useful stats including number of users, number of sessions and how many pages per session staff typically spend when visiting the intranet.

 - A user refers to a person who has accessed the intranet on a specific device.